Speak with an admissions advisor. 562-475-4604

 Attrition: ARC-PA Student Attrition Rate

-Upon completing an ARC-PA accredited program, graduates are eligible to sit for the professional board exam given by the National Commission on Certification of Physician Assistants.
+Upon completing an Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) accredited program, graduates are eligible to sit for the professional board exam given by the National Commission on Certification of Physician Assistants (NCCPA).
 Upon passing the exam, candidates are given the designation of Physician Assistant–Certified (PA-C).
-The candidate may then apply for state licensure and for a DEA certificate to prescribe controlled medication.
-SCU’s Master of Science: Physician Assistant program meets the educational requirements for licensure in all 50 states and the District of Columbia.
+The candidate may then apply for state licensure and for a Drug Enforcement Agency (DEA) certificate to prescribe controlled medication.
+SCU’s Master of Science: Physician Assistant (MSPA) Program meets the educational requirements for licensure in all 50 states and the District of Columbia.

 Some states have requirements in addition to educational requirements – prospective and enrolled students are encouraged to research licensure requirements for the state that they intend to practice in.
 These licensure requirements vary from state to state.

-Neither acceptance for admission into the program nor the subsequent earning of an MSPA degree guarantees that a state or foreign country will grant a graduate a license to practice.
-Each state and foreign country, through its legislative and administrative process, defines the standards of competency and scope of practice of PA’s within its jurisdiction.
-The American Academy of PAs maintains a list of licensing boards at their website List of Licensing Boards – AAPA.
+Neither acceptance for admission into the program nor the subsequent earning of a Master of Science: Physician Assistant (MSPA) degree guarantees that a state or foreign country will grant a graduate a license to practice.
+Each state and foreign country, through its legislative and administrative process, defines the standards of competency and scope of practice of Physician Assistants within its jurisdiction.
+The American Academy of Physician Associates (AAPA) maintains a list of licensing boards at their website.

 Please note that licensure requirements are always subject to change.
-Although SCU will confirm the licensure requirements on a routine basis, we strongly recommend that you inquire with the licensing agency to confirm that you understand and will meet the requirements for licensure before enrolling in your program of choice.
+Although Southern California University of Health Sciences (SCU) will confirm the licensure requirements on a routine basis, we strongly recommend that you inquire with the licensing agency to confirm that you understand and will meet the requirements for licensure before enrolling in your program of choice.
 Additionally, while progressing through the program, we recommend that you check licensing agency requirements regularly to monitor whether they have changed in a manner that impacts your licensure plans.

 The main reason I chose to come here for PA school was the excellent staff and faculty.
 They were all lovely, helpful, and welcoming during the admissions process, including my interview.
 Once I stepped on campus, I felt like I was finally home.
 Getting that phone call that I was admitted to SCU was truly the best day of my life.
 I have completed my first year of school, and that feeling has not faded.
 Our cohort is very close with the faculty and staff, who are always available for help.
 I do not doubt that they are thoroughly preparing us for the PANCE exam and to be excellent providers.